-Normal levels at below 4 pCi/L. If your home tests a level that is higher than this contact NNPHD for next steps.
+Normal levels of radon are at or below 4 pCi/L. If your home tests a level that is higher than this contact NNPHD for next steps.

 Where can I go to get a Radon Test Kit?

-NNPHD provides Radon* test kits to people who live in the NNPHD Health District of Cedar, Dixon, Thurston and Wayne Counties.
-We ask for $5 per test kit, this allows us to buy more test kits than what the grant can afford.
-NNPHD also works with your local UNL Extension Office so you can pick one up closer to your own community.
-Click on the County to visit the Extension website.
+NNPHD provides free radon test kits to people who live in Cedar, Dixon, Thurston, and Wayne Counties.
+You can also pick up a test kit from the UNL Extension Office in your community.
+Click on the County to visit your community’s Extension website.

 *Supported through a grant from the Nebraska and U.S. Departments of Health and Human Services